stephan-koch/ilo-kickstart/README.md

 - An Webserver the ilo has access to and ansible could post files to.
 - an customized boot-iso for your OS. kickstart must be searched on an USB device.
+- be able to become root on the ansible workstation for inserting the kickstart file into the usb-stick image

 Role Variables
 --------------